bodziosamolot/sourceGenerators/article.md

 ## Generators at work

 How do we know if our generator works?
-All You need to do is execute the app after cloning it from the [repo](https://github.com/bodziosamolot/sourceGenerators).
+All you need to do is execute the app after cloning it from the [repo](https://github.com/bodziosamolot/sourceGenerators).
-You will notice that nowhere does it define the IncrementalMetadataController but after running it and visiting the `https://localhost:7259/IncrementalMetadata/incremental/controllers` address You will get a response listing all of the controllers defined.
+You will notice that nowhere does it define the IncrementalMetadataController but after running it and visiting the `https://localhost:7259/IncrementalMetadata/incremental/controllers` address you will get a response listing all of the controllers defined.

 There is also a different way of verifying what was produced: